Famiclone: South Korea

-Starting from 1989, to late 2000s, more than 100 famiclones were marketed in South Korea by different companies like Batman/Family Computer II, Kuk Je Academy K-007, Family Computer GH-100 (by Gihan Electronics), Family Computer (by Modowa), GamDori, Joycom, Viking, Supercom, Pascal, Noriteul, Little Com and many more.
+Starting from 1989, to the late 2000s, more than 100 famiclones were marketed in South Korea by different companies like Batman/Family Computer II, Kuk Je Academy K-007, Family Computer GH-100 (by Gihan Electronics), Family Computer (by Modowa), GamDori, Joycom, Viking, Super Com, Pascal, Noriteul, Little Com and many more.

 The official NES console was marketed by Nintendo in South Korea under the name Hyundai Comboy.
 Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Severe" (25%-50%), with distributor trying to fight piracy.